PREMIUM WOOD SELECTIONS

 Recommended: clear coat, stain and clear coat

-Rift Cut White Oak is cut in an angular way from the log and is known for its linear appearance, which allows for a modern look and feel.
-Similar to its White Oak counterparts, there are coarse grains present so painting is not recommended.
+Rift sawn White Oak is cut in an angular way from the log and is known for its linear appearance, which allows for a modern look and feel.
+Similar to its White Oak counterparts, there are coarse grains present and painting is not recommended.

 Shown in: Natural